byronwall/data-viz/README.md

   - Grid lines - tick counts
   - Axis limits
   - Need to hide certain axis settings that cannot be easily changed

+### Random

+- Animate the `update charts` button - make it smaller too
+- Row chart min and max bar sizes don't seem to be working